MetaMask/snap-7715-permissions/README.md

 ## Overview

-This mono-repository contains the `@metamask/permissions-kernel-snap` and `@metamask/gator-permissions-snap` snaps that implement ERC-7715 and the Permissions registry. dApps send request the permissions request to the exposed JSON-RPC interface.
+This mono-repository contains the `@metamask/permissions-kernel-snap` and `@metamask/gator-permissions-snap` that implement ERC-7715 and the Permissions registry. dApps may request a permission via the exposed JSON-RPC interface.
 A user can grant granular permissions as cryptographic capabilities to allow dApps to execute transactions on their behalf.

 ### @metamask/permissions-kernel-snap